 Let L be the Classical Liar Sentence.
 If L is true, then L is false.
 But we can also establish the converse, as follows.
 Assume L is false.
 Because the Liar Sentence is just the sentence that ‘says’ L is false, the Liar Sentence is therefore true, so L is true.
 We have now shown that L is true if, and only if, it is false.
 Since L must be one or the other, it is both.

 Most people, when first encountering the Liar Paradox, react in one of two ways.
 One reaction is to not take the Paradox seriously and say they won’t reason any more about it.
 The second and more popular reaction is to say the Liar Sentence must be meaningless.
 Both of these reactions are a way out of the Paradox.
 That is, they stop the argument of the Paradox.
 However, the first reaction provides no useful diagnosis of the problem that was caused in the first place.
 The second is not an adequate solution if it can answer the question, “Why is the Liar Sentence meaningless?” only with the ad hoc remark, “Otherwise we get a paradox.”
 An adequate solution should offer a more systematic treatment.
 For example, the self-referential English sentence, “This sentence is not in Italian,” is very similar to the Liar Sentence.
 Is it meaningless, too?
 Apparently not.
 So, what about the Liar Sentence makes it be meaningless while similar sentences such as “This sentence is not in Italian,” are not meaningless?
-Are conjunctions with the Liar Sentence meaningless?
+And are conjunctions with the Liar Sentence meaningless, too?
 The questions continue, and an adequate solution should address them systematically.

 Table of Contents